PecanProject/sipnet/sipnet-model-description/model-structure.md

 C_{\text{plant,e}} = C_{\text{leaf,e}} / \alpha_{\text{leaf}}
 $$

-Now carbon for each pool can be calculated using the allocation coefficients (equation \eqref{eq:Z3}), and nitrogen for each pool can be calculated using the stoichiometric ratios (equation \eqref{eq:cn_stoich}).
+Now carbon for each pool can be calculated using the allocation coefficients \eqref{eq:Z3}, and nitrogen for each pool can be calculated using the stoichiometric ratios \eqref{eq:cn_stoich}.

 ### Harvest